Lightning-AI/pytorch-lightning/docs/source/tutorial_mnist.rst

 The Engineering code is all the code related to training this system.
 Things such as early stopping, distribution over GPUs, 16-bit precision, etc. This is normally code that is THE SAME across most projects.

-In Lightnin, this code is abstracted out by the `Trainer`.
+In Lightning, this code is abstracted out by the `Trainer`.

 Non-essential code
 ^^^^^^^^^^^^^^^^^^